carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 RoadRunner is the best application for creating custom maps.
 There are alternatives such as [__OpenStreetMap__](tuto_G_openstreetmap.md) that focus on generating maps from real road maps.

+## Traffic lights in RoadRunner

+You can choose to add traffic lights in RoadRunner, before importing into CARLA.
+Alternatively, you can add traffic lights after the import process through the CARLA Unreal Engine editor.
+It is recommended to add the traffic lights in RoadRunner before import.
+Please see the instructions [here](adv_roadrunner_trafficlights.md) for details about adding traffic lights in RoadRunner.

 ## TrueVision designer

 RoadRunner is a proprietary software that requires MATLAB.
 Some institutions like universities may have deals with MathWorks such that some users may be able to acquire a RoadRunner license.
 If you don't have budget for a license, a convenient open source alternative to RoadRunner is the [__TrueVision Designer__](https://www.truevision.ai/designer).
 This app has many of the same features as RoadRunner and is useful if you cannot acquire a license for RoadRunner.